Snap Camera

 The Snap Camera adds a layer of expression, literally, through the idea that Snap Camera itself needs to pair with another camera in order to work – and, figuratively, through the idea that it enhances existing camera outputs.
 The mesh motif represents the camera recognizing the scene and applying the Lens; the mesh motif is also seen in-app when the user interacts with Lenses.

 The website at launch had a cinematic, dark-mode look/feel to help differentiate it from other Snap products and further visually distinguishing it from a mobile experience.
-The desktop app was originally positioned towards professional content creators, such as gamers/streamers, to enhance the streaming experience between them and their viewers (which is why the imagery on the site leans towards gaming).
+At launch, the desktop app was positioned towards professional content creators, such as gamers/streamers, to enhance the streaming experience (which is why the imagery on the site leans towards gaming).

 The film was meant to do three things: illustrate the magic of Lenses on desktop, showcase that there are countless Lens experiences, and demonstrate how the product works.